Top 5 Weekly

 Broaden your sphere.
 If widening your customer base is a priority, you need to actively place yourself in front of fresh audiences.
 Scour Help A Reporter Out (HARO) for interview opportunities.
 Join American Public Media's Public Insight Network.
 Or simply propose a guest-post swap with a blogger-friend.

 Do lunch.
 If you work at home, it's easy to fall into a pattern of dining "al desko" every single day.
 Make an effort to chow down with a colleague, comrade, client or mentor in real life, at least once a week.
 Opportunity comes from getting out of your box.

 PS: We did a Top 5 Daily Self-Promotion Rules for Freelancers checklist, too!

-At Freckle Time Tracking, we believe that everyone wins when freelancers promote themselves properly.
+At Noko Time Tracking, we believe that everyone wins when freelancers promote themselves properly.
 So for Freelancember, we've lined up lots of great gifts to help you do it!
 Keep checking back.Feeling guilty for not tracking your time?
-Freckle can help!
+Noko can help!